 This course examines leadership principles and the role of leadership in professional nursing practice.
 Students will analyze management strategies (team building, conflict resolution, negotiation) while exploring leadership in the context of nursing history and today's healthcare system.
 Readings and speaker presentations will form the basis of discussion, reflection, and written analytical assignments to support the development of critical thinking skills as well as the personal and professional growth of the student.

-First-year residents who select Scholars in Action LLCs will live in Warren Olney Hall or Orchard Meadow Hall.
-Over the course of the fall term, the professor, students, and resident assistants will attend lectures, films, museum exhibitions, and other activities related to the central theme of their LLC.
-Descriptions of each community can be found below.
-Each community will have its own faculty advisor.
+First-year residents who select Scholars in Action Themed Housing Communitites will live in Warren Olney Hall or Orchard Meadow Hall.
+Over the course of the fall term, the professor, students, and resident assistants will attend lectures, films, museum exhibitions, and other activities related to the central theme of their community.
+Descriptions of each themed community can be found below.
+Each will have its own faculty advisor.

 Art Themed Housing Community

-This LLC brings together students interested in art and art history.
-If you enjoy working in the studio, visiting museums and galleries, or studying the history of art, this LLC will appeal to you.
+This community brings together students interested in art and art history.
+If you enjoy working in the studio, visiting museums and galleries, or studying the history of art, this Art Themed Housing Community will appeal to you.
 Activities may include museum visits, special exhibitions, local gallery walks, films, and other exciting events that will enhance your understanding of both the history of art and the contemporary art scene in the Bay Area.

 Campus Farm Themed Housing Community